 - Top tiers nationally for Insurance and Insurance Plaintiff.

-- Three individual attorneys honored as “Leading Lawyers in America,” the only policyholder counsel recognized.
+- Two individual attorneys honored as “Leading Lawyers in America,” the only policyholder counsel recognized.

 - Benchmark Litigation (2012)

 - Two individual attorneys recognized as “Top 250 Women in Litigation.”